Universal UI kit

 Has your mobile app not been redesigned since you launched it back all those years ago?

-Do your customers roll their eyes and mutter a four-letter word when you ask them to use your online payments system?
+Do your customers roll their eyes and mutter a four-letter word when you ask them what they think of your site?

 If the answer to any of these questions is yes, it’s probably a good time to revisit your online user interface.